FrancesCoronel/intro-cs/computer_science/books.md

 # Books

-> Where we explore the most well known intro books that cover various languages such as JavaScript, HTML/CSS, Python, Java, and more.
+> Where we explore the most well known intro books and guides that cover various languages such as JavaScript, HTML/CSS, Python, Java, and more.

 ---